Old St. Croix

 1882

-St. Croix Fix on the Cocktail Menu
+St. Croix Fix Cocktail on the Menu

 The legendary bartender’s manual by Harry Johnson mentions the St. Croix Fix—evidence that blends from the island were already a bar staple back then.